Crisis Care Services

 - ADAMHS Board of Mercer, Van Wert & Paulding Counties

-- Tri-County Board of Recovery and MH Services (Darke, Miami & Shelby Counties)
+- Tri-County Board of Recovery and MH Services (Darke, Miami, and Shelby Counties)

 - MH & ADA Board of Putnam County